waveclaw/puppet-subscription_manager/README.md

 # PUPPET-SUBSCRIPTION_MANAGER

 This module provides Custom Puppet Provider to handle registration and consumption of RedHat subscriptions using subscription-manager.
-Note, I am a puppet novice.
-This module was created by *extensively* borrowing from Gaël Chamoulaud's [puppet-rhnreg_ks module](https://github.com/strider/puppet-rhnreg_ks).
+This module was derived from [puppet-rhnreg_ks module](https://github.com/strider/puppet-rhnreg_ks) by Gaël Chamoulaud.

 ## License